CeeDee Lamb Player Prop Bets for NFL Week 14 | Dallas vs. Washington 12/12/2021

 Season Stats

-- Lamb's 829 receiving yards (69.1 per game) lead all receivers on the Cowboys.
-He's been targeted 90 times and has registered 57 catches and six touchdowns.
+- This season Lamb has 57 catches (90 targets), leading his team with 829 receiving yards (69.1 per game) plus six touchdowns.

-- So far this season, 19.5% of the 462 passes thrown by his team have gone Lamb's way.
+- Lamb has been the target of 90 of his team's 462 passing attempts this season, or 19.5% of the target share.

-- Lamb has seen the ball thrown his way eight times in the red zone this season, 13.1% of his team's 61 red zone pass attempts.
+- Lamb (eight red zone targets) has been the recipient of 13.1% of his team's 61 red zone pass attempts.

-- The Cowboys have run 58.3% passing plays and 41.7% rushing plays this season.
-They rank third in the NFL in scoring.
+- The Cowboys have thrown the football in 58.3% of their plays from scrimmage this year while staying on the ground 41.7% of the time.
+This offensive attack ranks third in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Lamb's matchup with Washington.